Jared284/security-portfolio/simulations/01-ssh-bruteforce-detection/01-architecture/README.md

 - SSH authentication logs provide enough detail to build meaningful detections.
 - Automated blocking is useful, but it must be validated from both the defender and attacker perspective.
 - Failed login attempts alone are useful, but failed attempts followed by successful login are higher value.
-- A controlled local lab can still demonstrate realistic SOC skills when evidence, logs, detection logic, and response validation are documented clearly.
+- A controlled local simulation can still demonstrate realistic SOC skills when evidence, logs, detection logic, and response validation are documented clearly.

 ---